1.079 Rock-on-a-Chip: Microfluidic Technology for Visualization of Flow in Porous Media

 Introduces an innovative approach that uses 3D printing and microfluidic technology to characterize and visualize flow in porous media like soils and rocks.
 Covers single-phase flow and transport (laser fluorescence, particle image velocimetry), capillarity and wettability, multiphase flow, fracturing of granular media.
 In lab, students work in groups to unravel the physics and chemistry of flow in porous media, with applications to energy and environmental processes, such as groundwater resources, energy recovery, and carbon sequestration.
 Enrollment limited; preference to Course 1 majors and Energy Studies minors.

 1.079 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by R. Juanes.
+It will be instructed by R. Juanes.

 This class counts for a total of 12 credits.